NanoBillion/gallant/README.md

 gallant font was designed by someone at Sun Microsystems before it made its way to Berkeley.

-The Unix history site [v6sh.org](https://v6sh.org/) has a list of the [4.4BSD-Alpha src directory contents](https://tuhs.v6sh.org/UnixArchiveMirror/Distributions/UCB/4.4BSD-Alpha/src.lst) which contains an `rcons` directory with
+Further research examining the Unix history site [v6sh.org](https://v6sh.org/) revealed a list of the [4.4BSD-Alpha src directory contents](https://tuhs.v6sh.org/UnixArchiveMirror/Distributions/UCB/4.4BSD-Alpha/src.lst) which contains an `rcons` directory with these files:

 ```
 rwxrwxr-x  3/9      0 Jul 25 07:58 1992 usr/src/sys/sparc/rcons/